uyuni-project/uyuni-rfc/0000-deb-repo-sync-gpg-check.md

 Debian repos don't have a standard location for the public GPG keys used to verify the metadata.
 Sometimes the key is located in the root of a flat repo but the location is not standardized.

-### GPG keys management
+### GPG keys management for official repositories

 Uyuni ships the SUSE and OpenSUSE keys in the package `uyuni-build-keys`.
-The keys for Ubuntu and Debian should be shipped in this package too.
+The Ubuntu and Debian will be shipped in separate packages, i.e. `debian-build-keys` and `ubu-build-keys`.

+### GPG keys management for third-party repositories

 Any additional keys that need to be used (e.g. for Ubuntu derivatives distros or for custom repos) must be created manually using the existing UI (`Systems -> Autoinstallation -> GPG and SSL keys`)

 ### GPG Key usage in the UI

 The UI for creating/updating a repository (`Software -> Manage -> Repositories`) must be extended with one additional field:
 - GPG key

 This field must be visible only if the selected repository type is `deb` and the checkbox `Has Signed Metadata` is checked.
-For `deb` repositories the `Has Signed Metadata` checkbox must be enabled by default.
+For `deb` repositories the `Has Signed Metadata` checkbox must be checked by default.

 The field must be shown as a selector.
 The values used to populate the selector come from the existing table `rhnCryptoKey`.
 Only keys for current organization must be shown.